Ed Gardner: Films and television

 Gardner recreated his role as Archie for the motion picture version, Duffy's Tavern (1945), at Paramount.
 Besides Gardner, the movie featured dozens of Paramount Pictures stars.

 Gardner was the producer of the film noir crime/thriller The Man with My Face (1951) for his own company, Edward F. Gardner Productions.
 It was released by United Artists but was a boxoffice disappointment.

 Gardner also tried bringing Duffy's Tavern to television in 1954, starring himself alongside comedians Jimmy Conlin and Alan Reed.
 Despite solid production values (with filming at the Hal Roach studio in Hollywood) and the presence of familiar character actors, the series ran for only one year, yielding 38 half-hour episodes.
 Radio historian Gerald Nachman (Raised on Radio) quoted writer Larry Rhine as saying the film and television failures were in large part due to Gardner's inability to adapt to camera angles.
 "He thought he could do TV, so he left radio," Rhine told Nachman.
 "He was a bad actor, and he knew it."

 Personal life

 Gardner and Booth were married for 13 years, divorcing in 1942.
 Gardner's second marriage, to Simone Hegemann in 1943, endured until his death and produced two sons, Edward, Jr. (b.
 1944) and Stephen (b.
 1948).
-By 1958, the tall, gangling comedian was semi-retired, living with his wife and sons in Beverly Hills and making only occasional guest appearances, such as a few turns on Alfred Hitchcock Presents in 1961 and 1962.
+By 1958, the tall, gangling comedian was semi-retired.
+He was living with his wife and sons in Beverly Hills and making only occasional guest appearances, such as a few turns on Alfred Hitchcock Presents in 1961 and 1962.